ictwise/notpp4/README.md

 The final result of this project is a full-stack, front-end and back-end web application based on the principles of user experience design, accessibility, and functionality.
 **This is an interactive front-end and back-end web application developed and implemented by using HTML, CSS, JavaScript, Python+Django, with additional Bootstrap elements**, testing was performed based on the website's functionality for obtaining and saving data, visual impacts, layout, and user interactions during navigation and purchasing products.

+- An aspect I recognise needing improvement is my git commit message practices.
+Initially, I made thoughtful and descriptive commit messages at relevant stages of the project.
+However, as I progressed to more challenging tasks and adopted a trial-and-error approach, my commits have become more frequent with less informative messages, partly this was due to the pressure of learning as I was creating; the deadline and that it is an assessed peice of work.

 **Testing results :** ---> please click [**HERE**](static/docs/TESTING.md)